bifurcationkit/BifurcationKit.jl/docs/src/Langmuir.md

 # Langmuir–Blodgett transfer model (really advanced)

-!!! warning "Advanced"
+!!! warning ""
     Work in progress...

 !!! note "Advanced"
-    This is by far the most advanced example in the package.
+    This is one of the most advanced example in the package.
 It uses all functionalities to their best.
 For example, the computation of periodic orbits with Finite Differences uses an inplace modification of the jacobian which allows to have quite a fine time discretization.
 The Shooting methods rely on parallel shooting with preconditioner and highly tuned ODE time stepper.

 In this tutorial, we try to replicate some of the results of the amazing paper [^Köpf].
 This example is quite a marvel in the realm of bifurcation analysis, featuring a harp-like bifurcation diagram.
 The equations of the thin film are as follows: